Combined-cycle gas turbine type

 Fuel requirements for the project are met through ONGC’s gas fields in Tripura.
 A gas sale and purchase agreement was made between ONGC and OTPC for the supply of five million standard cubic metres of gas a day to the power plant.

-The power generation process involves firing of natural gas and using the high-gas pressure to drive the gas turbine generator.
+The power generation process involves the firing of natural gas and using the high-gas pressure to drive the gas turbine generator.
 The exhaust gases from the gas turbine are fed into a heat recovery steam generator, which results in steam generation.

 The steam is fed into the steam turbine, which produces electricity when coupled with the turbine generator.